fry-guy/piboy-keymaps/README.md

 To open or close the RetroArch menu, hold the <b>start button</b> and then click the <b>select button</b>.
 To use the enter key, click <b>dpad right</b> without releasing the <b>start button</b>.
 To use the escape key, click <b>dpad left</b> without releasing the <b>start button</b>.
 To navigate the menus, click <b>dpad up</b> or <b>dpad down</b> — or use the <b>left joystick</b> — without releasing the <b>start button</b>.

-*You can also use the <b>left joystick</b> button – without releasing the <b>left trigger</b> – to open the inventory menu of the currently selected character from their character sheet screen.
+<i>*You can also use the <b>left joystick</b> button – without releasing the <b>left trigger</b> – to open the inventory menu of the currently selected character from their character sheet screen.
 (This is useful if you do not want to bother to locate the button assigned to a given character to open their inventory.)

 †These button combinations can also be used to enter numbers for the teleportation spell, gem or gold totals for the bank, coordinates for the Interspatial Transport Box, etc.